hakobtp/home/spring/data-jpa/spring-data-jPA-projections.md

 ```

-Ok let's summarize in the course repository  we have the getByNumber method which should return CourseView  and
+Ok let's summarize in the CourseRepository we have a getByNumber method which should return a CourseView  and
-the getByAuthor which should return CurseAuthorStudentView.
+a getByAuthor which should return a CurseAuthorStudentView.

-In the student repository we have getByEmail mehtod which should return StudentView.
+In the StudentRepository we have a getByEmail mehtod which should return a StudentView.

 Let's write some tests for our repository